UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 Travel support is available for junior participants (who received PhD degree after 2018), invited speakers and panel discussants.
 Registration fee will be reimbursed for participants that receive travel support.

 ### Registration (Deadline **April 1st, 2023**).
-[**CLICK HERE**](https://docs.google.com/forms/d/e/1FAIpQLSewDipcynt5OlyOxwNsLOjdwf2S5qyxWzjABxkEq3dnQyAntw/viewform?usp=pp_url) to register for the April 13th - 14th, 2023 UCLA synthetic data workshop. <br>
+[**CLICK HERE**](https://docs.google.com/forms/d/e/1FAIpQLSewDipcynt5OlyOxwNsLOjdwf2S5qyxWzjABxkEq3dnQyAntw/viewform?usp=pp_url) to register for the April 13th - 14th, 2023 UCLA synthetic data workshop.

 [**CLICK HERE**](https://commerce.cashnet.com/41015CONF) to pay the registration fee.

 **PLEASE NOTE: Submitting the above Google form DOES NOT guarantee a place in the workshop until the registration fee is paid.**